Jeremy Renner Breaks Down in Tears in First TV Interview

 Renner's nephew also cries as he talks about the accident.
 "I just ran up to him," Fries says through tears.
 "I didn't think he was alive."

-In one of the more dramatic moments, Sawyer reads off the extensive list of injuries Renner suffered.
+In one of the more dramatic moments, Sawyer reads off the extensive list of injuries Renner suffered, which included eight ribs broken in 14 places, a broken right knee and ankle, a broken left leg, tibia and left ankle, as well as a broken right shoulder.

-"Eight ribs broken in 14 places, right knee, ankle broken, left leg, tibia broken, the left ankle broken, right clavicle broken, right shoulder broken," she says.
 "Face, eye socket, the jaw, the mandible broken, lung collapsed, pierced from the rib bone, your liver.
-Sounds terrifying."
+Sounds terrifying," she says.

-Renner also gets candid as he speaks about his determination to live.
+Renner speaks about his determination to live.
 "I chose to survive, this is not going to kill me," he says.

 When asked if he has plans on getting back to doing stunts in the action roles he is known for, Renner says he's not counting it out.